Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices: Model

 $n_\mathrm{E}$ is associated with spatial variations of $\Phi $, capturing the non-uniform accumulation near the surface (Debye screening). $n_\mathrm{D}$ captures the uniform accumulation across the channel, which marks the confinement-induced EDL-overlap and relates to a non-zero mid-channel Donnan potential $\Phi _\mathrm{D}$ \cite{040}.
 The free energy consists of the entropic $\Omega _{\mathrm{ent}}$ and the electrostatic $\Omega _{\mathrm{ele}}$ \cite{038}:

 Given model parameters, $\Phi (z)$, $n_\mathrm{D/E}$ and $\Omega _{\mathrm{ent/ele}}$ can be solved from PB equation, and the nanofluidic transport properties can be resolved.
-This mean-field and continuum treatment is believed to be applicable down to 1-2 nm \cite{006,009,053}.
+This is a mean-field and continuum treatment.
+We ignore ion-ion interactions or correlations, possible chemical reactions and hydration-shell complexities, and describe only the redistribution of point-like ions in a solution environment with dielectric constant $\epsilon$.
+Being simple though, this treatment is believed to be applicable down to 1-2 nm \cite{006,009,053}, and should cover a wide range of nanofluidic devices.
+Starting with the minimal model, we shall capture the key ingredients of a field-tunable nanofluidic device, incrementally incorporate more sophisticated effects, and give guiding principles for experimental optimization.